johsteffens/mocutsvd/README.md

 Singular Value Decomposition is the method of finding the three components $U, \Sigma, V$ to an arbitrary (m x n) matrix $M$, which satisfy the equation $M = U \cdot \Sigma \cdot V^\ast$ .
 Where $\Sigma$ is a diagonal matrix containing singular values and $U$, $V$ are unitary matrices containing left and right singular vectors.
 The SVD algorithm is of critical importance in science and engineering.

 MocUT SVD is an algorithm for singular value decomposition.
-Given a matrix $M$, it calculates the matrices $U^\ast, \Sigma, V^\ast$ such that  $M = U \cdot \Sigma \cdot V^\ast$ .
+Given a matrix $M$, it calculates the matrices $U^\ast, \Sigma, V^\ast$ .
 It is derived from the Golub-Kahan-Reinsch approach and inherits its proven stability.
 It was developed from ground up with many performance-critical improvements.

 #### About the Name